eHealthAfrica/grunt-tx/README.md

 ## Development

 You're interested in helping out this project?
 You rock!
 Hope this little guide helps you to get started.
+If not, just ping us, we're very happy to help!

 The module is written in ES2015 with the help of the fantastic [babel](https://babeljs.io).
 The source code can be found in the [src](src/) directory.
 It's the only code that you should touch.